Skip to content

 Steam.run_callbacks()

-func _initialize_Steam() -> void:
+func initialize_steam() -> void:

-var INIT: Dictionary = Steam.steamInit()
+var initialize_response: Dictionary = Steam.steamInitEx()

-print("Did Steam initialize?: "+str(INIT))
+print("Did Steam initialize?: %s" % initialize_response)

-print("Failed to initialize Steam. "+str(INIT['verbal'])+" Shutting down...")
+print("Failed to initialize Steam.
+Shutting down. %s" % initialize_response)

 get_tree().quit()

-IS_ONLINE = Steam.loggedOn()
+is_online = Steam.loggedOn()

-STEAM_ID = Steam.getSteamID()
+steam_id = Steam.getSteamID()

 # Check if account owns the game

-if IS_OWNED == false:
+if is_owned == false:

 get_tree().quit()